 What heat zone are you in and how many heat days can you expect?
 Check out the AHS Plant Heat Zone Map here.

 If you live outside the US, you can look at archives from your weather service and count the number of days your area has degrees over 86°F.

 Working with Your Growing Season

-The other thing about heat to think about is how quickly in the season does your heat come on.
+First thing to consider – how quickly in the season does your heat come on?
 If you have really cold winters and hot summers, you might have a very short spring.

-If that’s the case you might need to save your cooler weather crops, like peas, cabbage, and broccoli, for the fall garden instead of planting them in the spring and hoping they produce before the heat sets in.
-You’ll also want to carefully select plant varieties.
-Maybe determinant tomatoes would be better than indeterminate tomatoes, or an early producing cucumber instead of one that is later producing?
+If that’s the case you might need to save your cool season crops, like peas, cabbage, and broccoli, for the fall garden, instead of planting them in the spring and hoping they produce before the heat sets in.

 What is the length of time between your average last frost date and when you normally experience temperatures in the upper 80s or low 90s?